BlackSound1/textual-system-monitor/EXAMPLES.md

 # CPU

-When clicking the CPU pane on the Main screen, or clicking the `c` key, the CPU screen appears:
+When clicking the CPU pane on the Main screen, or pressing the `c` key, the CPU screen appears:

 ![CPU](images/CPU_Screen.png)